 - Academic Probation Definition: A warning which indicates the student may not be on track to graduate because of poor academic performance.

 - Academic Suspension Definition: A hold on a student taking further courses as a matriculated student.
 A student may continue to take courses as a non-matriculated student.

 The student will receive written notification of Academic Suspension by electronic mail to their RVCC email account.
 A student may appeal suspension by following the process outlined in their notification letter.
 A suspended student may take courses at River Valley Community College as a non-matriculated student.
-Before re-applying for matriculation into their program of study, the student must show evidence of having successfully completed two three-credit courses with a “C” or better prior to re-applying.
+Before re-applying for matriculation into a program of study, the student must successfully complete two three-credit courses with a “C” or better.